 While the tools above define the modern call center, technology is changing constantly.
 The next wave of innovation will move beyond simply responding to customer needs and creating predictive, immersive, and highly personalized experiences.
 Here are three key trends to watch.

-1. The shift from reactive to proactive support
+1) The shift from repair to proactive care

 Source: Gartner